kounch/guordel/README.md

 ZX GUORDEL is a word discovery game, for ZX Spectrum (48K or better) and its derivatives, inspired by [Wordle](https://www.nytimes.com/games/wordle/index.html).
 Wordle is an idea and original creation by [Josh Wardle](https://powerlanguage.co.uk), the game name is a play on his surname.

+The latest versions include some enhancements that may require additional hardware to be enabled:

+- Automatic save of statistics (esxdos, etc.)
+- Turbo mode when checking the dictionary (ZX-Uno, ZX Spectrum Next or similar)
+- Colours closer to those of the original game (ULAplus)
+- Alternative Spanish font (esxdos, etc.)

 ### Loading instructions

 You can obtain the latest version of the game from the releases page, following [this link](https://github.com/kounch/guordel/releases/latest).
 There are distribution files in several formats: tape for classic ZX Spectrum (normal `.tap` and turbo `.tzx` or `.pzx`), +3 disk file (`.dsk`), files for [esxdos](http://esxdos.org), and files for [ZX Spectrum Next](https://www.specnext.com).
 All these are available in several languages.